Highlights from EBDVF 2025: Advancing Cross-Data Space Interoperability and Value Creation

 In the path towards smarter, more sustainable urban mobility, one theme is becoming increasingly clear: data is a critical enabler.
 Across various initiatives and collaborative efforts, the integration and governance of mobility data, especially through National Access Points (NAPs) and the common European mobility data space (EMDS), is proving vital to support new mobility services (NMS), informed policy-making, and user-centric transport solutions. deployEMDS plays a strategic role in this transition by demonstrating how cross-border data interoperability and trusted frameworks can be implemented in practice.

-Data Sharing and integration
+Data sharing and integration

 A recurring insight is the importance of seamless data exchange between public and private stakeholders.
 This is not only a technical challenge but a cultural one.
 By enabling data interoperability and fostering trust across sectors, entities can empower citizens to make sustainable mobility decisions based on real-time, relevant information.